robertfmurdock/TeamCoaching/DisciplineFusionAssessment.md

 - Are team members ever penalized for stopping their own story in order to help other team members (regardless of core discipline)?

-- Do the stories on the project deliver strategic, practical, or tactile value?
+- Do the stories on the project deliver strategic, experimental, or tangible value?
 Do they communicate to stakeholders what they're intended to achieve?

 - Are all of the disciplines needed for the project represented with enough depth for the project to be successful?